Familial Chronic Mucocutaneous Candidiasis

 Haryana, HR, IN

-Puneeta Vohra practices in Haryana, India.
+Puneeta Vohra practices practicing medicine in Haryana, India.
 Vohra is rated as an Elite expert by MediFind in the treatment of Familial Chronic Mucocutaneous Candidiasis.
-Their top areas of expertise are Familial Chronic Mucocutaneous Candidiasis, Chronic Granulomatous Disease, Oral Submucous Fibrosis, and Melasma.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Familial Chronic Mucocutaneous Candidiasis, Chronic Granulomatous Disease, Oral Submucous Fibrosis, and Melasma.

 Learn about our expert tiers